DataDog/hiring-engineers/answers.md

 ![Postgres status](https://i.imgur.com/YerSBhm.png)

-Postgres metrics shown
+Here are the PostgreSQL metrics showing a healthy state:

 ![Postgres metrics shown](https://i.imgur.com/VU8gnxk.png)

 ## Create custom metric

-First install the Datadog API
+First install the Datadog API.

 ```
 pip install datadog
 ```

-Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000 and change your check's collection interval so that it only submits the metric once every 45 seconds.
+Here are the steps to create a custom agent check that submits a metric named my_metric with a random value between 0 and 1000 and change your check's collection interval so that it only submits the metric once every 45 seconds.

 ```
 vi /etc/datadog-agent/checks.d/custom_my_metric.py